Black pomfret: Diet

 The diet of the black pomfret is rather varied.
-Steven Dadzie of the Department of Biological Sciences at Kuwait University in his journal article, Food and Feeding Habits of the Black Pomfret, Parastromateus Niger (Carangidae) in the Kuwaiti Waters of the Arabian Gulf writes of the food and feeding habits of the black pomfret in the waters surrounding Kuwait.
+Steven Dadzie of the Department of Biological Sciences at Kuwait University in his journal article, Food and Feeding Habits of the Black Pomfret, Parastromateus Niger (Carangidae) in the Kuwaiti Waters of the Persian Gulf writes of the food and feeding habits of the black pomfret in the waters surrounding Kuwait.
 His study concluded, of the 1108 samples the three major dietary components of the black pomfret were: Bacillariophyceae, which accounted for 23% of the diet; fish eggs and larvae, contributing 21% of the diet and crustaceans, accounting for 20% of the diet (Dadzie, 2007).
 Under the heading of crustaceans, the crustaceans found in the diet of the black pomfret include copepods (77%), followed by brachyuran zoeae (65%), post-larvae of shrimp (29%) and penaeids of shrimp (16%).

 Ecology

 The black pomfret is susceptible to parasites which cause damage to its growth, diet and overall living.
 A journal article by P. Vigneshwaran, S. Ravichandran and M. Prema of the Centre of Advanced Study in Marine Biology, Annamalai University in India write of the impact of the parasitic isopod Cymothea eremita on the black pomfret.
 The study concludes that the parasite Cymothea eremita could be related to the health status of the black pomfret, affecting its growth and decreased feeding efficiency, which greatly affect the survival of the black pomfret.

-A further defect found in black pomfret fish is Saddleback Syndrome.
-Saddleback Syndrome is a deformity in the dorsal fin of the fish but the cause of the syndrome is unknown.
+A further defect found in black pomfret fish is saddleback syndrome.
+Saddleback syndrome is a deformity in the dorsal fin of the fish but the cause of the syndrome is unknown.
 Studies suggest that the deformity is caused by pollution, nutritional deficiency or genetic mutation.
-Further research and study has to be done however to locate the real cause of Saddleback Syndrome.
+Further research and study has to be done however to locate the real cause of saddleback syndrome.